akvorado/akvorado/console/data/docs/00-intro.md

 ## ClickHouse database schemas

-Flows are stored in a ClickHouse database using a single table `flows`.
-The configuration service keeps the table schema up-to-date.
+Flows are stored in a ClickHouse database using a table `flows` (and a few consolidated versions).
+The orchestrator service keeps the table schema up-to-date.
 You can check the schema using `SHOW CREATE TABLE flows`.